Fl4gu1z0wsky/CEH/README.md

    - **Locating nodes**: The first step in vulnerability scanning is to locate live hosts in the target network using various scanning techniques.
    - **Performing service and OS discovery on them**: After detecting the live hosts in the target network, the next step is to enumerate the open ports and services and the operating system on the target systems.
    - **Testing those services and OS for known vulnerabilities**: Finally, after identifying the open services and the operating system running on the target nodes, they are tested for known vulnerabilities.

+**Slowloris** - A single machine tries to keep many connections to the target web server open and hold them open as long as possible with partial request.

+**Spoofed Session Flood** - Fake Session attacks try to bypass security (only monitoring incoming traffic on the network) under the disguise of a valid TCP session by carrying an SYN, multiple ACK and one or more RST or FIN packets.
+It can also bring a complete shutdown of the system.

 ### Others

 **Side-channel** - This is an attack based on information gained from the implementation of a computer system.
 Timing information, power consumption, electromagnetic leaks or even sound can provide an extra source of information, which can be exploited.